SchoolOfCode/bc13_w9_project-frontend-the-train-ees/README.md

 `URL = http://localhost:3000`

-The `3000` should match the port of the beckend.
+The `3000` should match the port of the backend.

 ## Acknowledgements